george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 157: May 28 2019

+**Today's Progress**: Learning about NMF Non-Negative Matrix Factorization for matrix decomposition and applying it to cluster and find topics in wikipedia articles.
+It can also be used for images to recognize parts of images by flattening the grayscale image.

 ## Day 156: May 27 2019

 **Today's Progress**: Continued with the Usupervised learning datacamp course, finished the Decorrelating your data and dimension reduction chapter, learning about tf-idf for word frequency arrays